-Alexander Wang, esteemed Californian fashion designer, has embraced the camo look for 2016, which got us to thinking: why not apply it to our cushions and chairs, our walls and fabrics?
+Alexander Wang, the esteemed Californian fashion designer, embraced the camo look in 2016, which got us to thinking: why not apply it to our cushions and chairs, our walls and fabrics?
 Camo, or ‘Camo Chic’ as we’re dubbing it, has been big for years, just not in interiors.
 It’s time this changed!

 The basis for any good design scheme is found in its walls.
 Choose your favourite camo tone, either a muted green or trendy grey, and the first step in your latest design adventure has begun.
-When dealing with greens, err on the side of a pesto or an olive, rather than an apple; we’ve done the hard work for you with a series of camo shades from Dulux, which you can layer to your heart’s content, in true camo fashion.
+When dealing with greens, err on the side of a pesto or an olive, rather than an apple, which you can layer to your heart’s content, in true camo fashion.